Church grim: Scandinavian folklore

-Other animals used to create the church grim included a lamb, boar, pig and horse.
-A grave-sow (or "graysow"), the ghost of a sow that was buried alive, was often seen in the streets of Kroskjoberg where it was regarded as an omen of death.
+The lamb is meant to represent Christ (the Lamb of God) as the sacred cornerstone of the church, imparting security and longevity to the physical edifice and congregation.
+Other animals used to create the church grim included a lamb, boar, pig, and horse.
+A grave-sow (or "graysow"), the ghost of a sow buried alive, was often seen in the streets of Kroskjoberg where it was regarded as an omen of death.

 There are tales of the Danish Kirkegrim and its battles with the Strand-varsler that tried to enter the churchyard.
 Strand-varsler are the spirits of those who die at sea, are washed up on the shore, and remain unburied.

-In Swedish tradition, a person attempting the Årsgång, or year walk, a divination ritual that involved circling a churchyard on New Year's Eve, would have to contend with the church grim, which was the natural enemy of the year walker.
+In Swedish tradition, a person attempting the Årsgång, or year walk, a divination ritual that involved circling a churchyard on New Year's Eve, would have to contend with the church grim, which was the natural enemy of the year-walker.

 In popular culture

-The Last of the Giant Killers, published in 1891, includes a story where Jack the Giant Killer defeats an evil church grim that takes the shape of a goat.
+The Last of the Giant Killers published in 1891, includes a story where Jack the Giant Killer defeats an evil church grim that takes the shape of a goat.
 In this tale, Jack is helped by the ghost of a young woman who, like the church grim, was buried alive as a foundation sacrifice.

 "The Church-grim" by Eden Phillpotts is a short story published in the September 1914 edition of The Century Magazine, New York.

 In the novel Harry Potter and the Prisoner of Azkaban by J. K. Rowling, the Divination teacher, Sybill Trelawney, associates Harry's tea leaves with the Grim, which she calls a "giant spectral dog that haunts churchyards."

 The character "Ruth" in The Ancient Magus' Bride manga and anime series is a church grim.

 In the mobile game Year Walk, the player's task is to reach the church and consult a church grim to see what the future holds.

 In the subsequent Year Walk: Bedtime Stories for Awful Children, the fifth chapter is devoted to the Church Grimm.